janhq/cortex.cpp/README.md

 #### MacOS

-1. Clone the Cortex.cpp repository [here](https://github.com/janhq/cortex.cpp).
-2. Navigate to the `engine` folder.
+1. Navigate to the `engine` folder.
-3. Configure the vpkg:
+2. Configure the vpkg:

 ```bash
 cd vcpkg